"An Inspired Voice for Conservation"

 What We Do

-Bear Trust creates and distributes free conservation lesson plans for public schools in the United States.
+Bear Trust creates and distributes free conservation lesson plans for public schools in North America.
 Our Student Scientist Series teaches habitat recovery, wildlife management, and conservation theory for grades K-12.
 It encourages students to deepen their understanding of human-animal coexistence and appreciate environmental sustainability.

 Bear Trust is working with elected officials and government agencies to promote innovative, cost-effective bear conservation policies that are based on sound science and that benefit both public and private lands and a diversity of stakeholders.